brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 Table \ref{tab:growth-tab} shows the length-at-age, weight-at-age, maturity-at-age, and spawning output (the product of fecundity and maturity) assumed in the base model.

 [Is it typical not to include t0?
 Its not an SS parameter but it does affect the estimate of L1.
 Should I instead include L1?]
-[Should I state here that this is a higher K than other studies, and high for the longevity of the species]

 ### Sex Ratio

 Given the base model was of combined sexes, the sex ratio was assumed to be 1:1.

 ### Ageing Precision and Bias

 Ages were not fit in the model.

 [Just remove this section?]